xiaodaigh/JDF.jl/README.md

 ## Please note

-The next version of JDF which is v0.3 will contain breaking changes.
-But don't worry I am fully committed to providing an automatic upgrade path for JDF v0.2 users.
-This means that you can safely use JDF.jl v0.2 to save your data and not have to worry about the impending breaking change breaking all your JDF files.
+The next major version of JDF will contain breaking changes.
+But don't worry I am fully committed to providing an automatic upgrade path.
+This means that you can safely use JDF.jl to save your data and not have to worry about the impending breaking change breaking all your JDF files.

 ## Example: Quick Start